 - Adoption Airfare Adoption Airfare books all airlines and has access to fares offered by the airlines as well as Humanitarian Airfares, which Ties families qualify for.
 They have been very helpful and cooperative as we’ve thought through plans for how to best assist Ties travelers.
-We hope you enjoy working with Tabitha (owner) and her staff (Adam, Phaedra, Ben and Michelle).
 You can start by completing the information found on this page.

 - Book with the airline directly.
 Online reservations work pretty smoothly now, so chances are you won’t be on hold endlessly trying to talk to an agent.

 - Book with a travel agent you know.
 If this is someone you have had experience with and really like, please let us know.
 Perhaps there is a way for Ties to connect in the future.

 Have frequent flyer miles you are trying to use?
 Hooray!
 Families who have frequent flyer miles work directly with the frequent flyer desk of the airlines.

 We are excited to provide adoptees and their families with resource professionals who: